 A Closer Look

-A screw with fewer threads will require more force but take less time to move.
+A screw with fewer threads requires more force but takes less time to move.

-When you turn the screwdriver, the screw redirects the force forward so it goes into the wood.
+When you turn the screwdriver, the screw changes the direction of the force, so it goes forward into the wood.

 The Turn of the Screw

-The ridges, or threads, that wrap around a screw form a ramp.
+Ridges, or threads, wrap around a screw.
+They form a ramp.
 That’s what makes a screw do its job.